bppwrite/bppwrite.github.io/content/event/2018-2019/30-days-of-dinners/_index.md

 title = "30 Days of Dinner"
 subtitle = []
 hero_title = "30 Days of Dinner"
-hero_subtitle = "A Month Long Fundraising Event"
+hero_subtitle = "A Month Long Event"

 # need this for a show with showtime files
 section = "event"